 The efficacy of applying finasteride as a topical solution is open to much debate, but the little research data available seems to suggest mixed results as Serum Finasteride levels are reduced by approximately 94% in comparison with orally ingested finasteride.
 Additionally, Serum DHT levels are reduced to just 30% compared with 70% for the orally prescribed counterpart.

 Ultimately, the application of finasteride in topical form needs to be further studied and verified before it is adopted as a DHT inhibitor with the same confidence and reputation that orally prescribed finasteride has garnered.

 The side effects are thought to potentially be identical to orally prescribed finasteride, though this is not yet clinically studied.
 It is hoped that the drug’s topical application can lessen instances of sexual dysfunction in finasteride users but this cannot be guaranteed.
 There are concerns that the handling of a topical solution by pregnant women could be particularly dangerous for the unborn child as the solution may be absorbed quickly by the mother through the skin.

-Oral finasteride is only appropriate for use by male patients due to its adverse effects upon female physiology and in the absence of FDA approval or verifiable studies it should be assumed that topical finasteride requires the same criteria.
+Oral finasteride is only appropriate for use by male patients due to its adverse effects on female physiology and in the absence of FDA approval or verifiable studies, it should be assumed that topical finasteride requires the same criteria.

 Always consult with a physician before beginning any new drug regimen or prescription.

-To learn more about hair loss and the latest medications and the latest techniques in hair restoration and hair transplant surgery, contact our Hair Transplant Portland surgery center today.
-Our team at the Gabel Center look forward to your visit and discussing these matters with you in greater detail.
+To learn more about hair loss, the latest medications, and techniques in hair restoration and hair transplant surgery, please contact our Hair Transplant Portland surgery center today.
+Our team at Gabel Hair Restoration looks forward to your visit and discussing these matters with you in greater detail.